Last Updated on

-Learn this basic Korean vocabulary, and you’ll start to pick up what everyone saying sooner than you think!
+Learn this basic Korean vocabulary, and you’ll be having conversations sooner than you think!

 After reading this, start looking out for the words in your favorite K-Pop songs, in K-Dramas, at your neighborhood Korean restaurant, from your spouse/significant other, on your next trip to Seoul, or during daily life in Korea.

 We’ve included audio to help your listening and pronunciation skills.
 Just click the speaker icon next to each Korean vocabulary word.

 Ready for some fun?
 Let’s do this!

-On this page, we’re going to give you a list of the top words that occur the most frequently in Korean.
+On this page, we’re going to give you a list of the top words that occur the most frequently in the Korean language.
 Learn these and you’ll be well on your way!